audibleblink/gorsh/README.md

 ## Getting started

-Check out [official documentation](https://golang.org/doc/install) for an intro to developing with Go and settings up your Golang environment (with the `$GOPATH` environment variable).
+Check out the [official documentation](https://golang.org/doc/install) for an intro to developing with Go and setting up your Golang environment (with the `$GOPATH` environment variable).

 ### Building the payload